-Art Nouveau is a global art movement that emerged in the late 19th century.
+Art Nouveau was a global art movement that emerged in the late 19th century.
 Art Nouveau artists developed a completely new style as a reaction against academic art.

 It was inspired by nature and first manifested in decorative elements in the early 1890s.
 The first Art Nouveau buildings were constructed in Brussels, Belgium in the final decade of the 19th century.